+Project/activity

-Project/activity Outcomes achieved Healthwatch Havering projects
+Healthwatch Havering projects

-George's Health and Wellbeing Hub

-Virtually since the beginning of Healthwatch, we have supported the development of a Health and Wellbeing Nub on the site of the former St George's Hospital in Hornchurch a result of a report from lealthwatch Manchester, we decided to review the availability of lefibrillators (assisted by the London Ambulance Service).
+George's Health and Wellbeing Hub Virtually since the beginning of Healthwatch, we have supported the development of a Health and Wellbeing Hub on the site of the former St George's Hospital in Hornchurch.
+The Hub opened in October 2024.
+We have continued our involvement with the project as it continues to grow in importance to the local community Defibrillators As a result of a report from Healthwatch Manchester, we decided to review the availability of defibrillators (assisted by the London Ambulance Service).

-The Hub opened in october 2024.
-We have continued our involvement with the project as it continues to grow in importance to the local community

-Defibrillators

 The project continues into 2025/26 but, as a direct result of it, a new defibrillator has been installed at one church in the borough and plans are well-advanced for the installation of one at another church.

-Superloop Bus route SL12

-Towards the end of the year,

-Transport for London announced a

-new bus route for Havering, SL12.
-We

-have proposed an alternative for part

-of the route to enable the buses to

-serve the new St George's Health and

-Wellbeing Hub (which is not well

-served by buses at present).
+Superloop Bus route SL12 Towards the end of the year, Transport for London announced a new bus route for Havering, SL12.
+We have proposed an alternative for part of the route to enable the buses to serve the new St George's Health and Wellbeing Hub (which is not well served by buses at present).
 Our proposal has been strongly supported by the constituency MP, GLA Member and local councillors, among others.